 The Truth: HTTPS shouldn’t have any material impact on the speed of your site.
 In fact, one site httpvshttps.com even claims an unencrypted version of the page loaded more than 300 percent slower than HTTPS.

 Myth #3: HTTPS sites don’t rank any higher than HTTP sites in Google searches.

-The Truth: In 2014, Google stated it would give preferential treatment to sites with SSL, giving them a SEO boost over their unencrypted counterparts in online searches.
-Google is also blacklisting HTTP sites that trigger deceptive content warnings which is unsafe code that lures users into giving up personal information.
-Nearly 60 percent of web pages today are loaded with HTTPS, according to Firefox telemetry, which means industry is sitting up and taking notice.
+The Truth: In 2014, Google stated it would give preferential treatment to sites with SSL, giving them an SEO boost over their unencrypted counterparts in online searches.
+Google is also blacklisting HTTP sites that trigger deceptive content warnings which are unsafe code that lures users into giving up personal information.
+Nearly 60 percent of web pages today are loaded with HTTPS, according to Firefox telemetry, which means the industry is sitting up and taking notice.

 Myth #4: HTTPS sites can’t be hacked.